Lechon Kawali

 The Story

-Kapampangans are often called the culinary capital of the Philippines—lechon kawali is their answer when a whole lechon isn't practical.
+Kapampangans are often called the culinary capital of the Philippines—lechon kawali is their answer when a whole lechon is not practical.
 A vinegar-based marinade seasons the meat deeply; the real secret to crackling is boiling, drying the skin until it feels like leather, then frying hot.

 Best paired with

-Lechon sauce (liver-based), atchara, calamansi, and puso (hanging rice)
+Lechon sauce (liver-based), calamansi, atchara, and steamed rice

 Lola's Tips